guigs/heyjobs-ruby-task/README.md

-### Introduction
-First of all, thank you for taking the time to complete this test task!
-The purpose of the task is to get an idea of your development style: the way you structure code, automated tests you add etc.

 ### Task background

 We publish our jobs to different marketing sources.
 To keep track of where the particular job is published, we create